 Green tea extract, the most concentrated form of green tea, contains a powerful antioxidant called EGCG ( epigallocatechin-3-gallate).
 EGCG stimulates metabolism and, as a bonus, improves heart health.

-Scientists aren't exactly sure how green tea works as a natural fat burner, but studies show it can reduce food intake as well as fat absorption; when fat isn't absorbed, it passes through the digestive system, into the stool, and out of the body.
+Green tea works as a natural fat burner, and it can reduce food intake as well as fat absorption; when fat isn't absorbed, it passes through the digestive system, into the stool, and out of the body.